jpetto/chava/README.md

 Okay.
 Found more photos to add to the mix?
 Great.
 Move all the photos in `/raw_images/processed/` into `/raw_images/todo/`.
 Move the new photos into `/raw_images/todo/` as well.
-Make sure you've set up and activated the virtual environment, then run `./catalog-images.py`.
+Make sure you've set up and activated the virtual environment, then run `python catalog-images.py`.

 That's right, we're re-processing every single photo just to add a couple more!
 How's that for terrible?

-Next, run `./build-html.py`.
+Next, run `python build-html.py`.
 This will re-generate `/public/index.html` with all the photos (old & new).
 Boom.
 New photos added.

 Finally, run `gulp photos`.
 This will optimize each photo in `/assets/photos/` and save them to `/public/assets/photos/`.